What's the Difference and Which One Does Your Business Need?

 Membership Card: Front and Back

-- Front: organization logo, member's full name, member ID number, tier designation (Standard / Gold / Platinum), and/or expiration date
+- Front: organization logo, member's full name, member ID number, tier designation (Standard / Gold / Platinum), expiration date

 Loyalty Card: Front and Back